sienheiser/Knowledge/Manim Scripts/Derivatives on manifold.md

 ## Velocity Vectors on a Manifold
 ### Arbitrary manifold
 Let us place an arbitrary manifold.
-On this manifold we have some smooth curve $\gamma$ which can be viewed as a function from the $\mathbb{R}$ to $M$.
+On this manifold we have some smooth curve $\gamma$ which can be viewed as a function from  $\mathbb{R}$ to $M$.
 We can try taking the derivative of this function.
 The derivative has the following definition so let us pick two points on the curve.
 We have a problem: on an arbitrary manifold there is no notion of addition between two points so we cannot do this.

 ### Defining C_infty
 Mathematicians use a trick.
 They make a set called $C^{\infty}(M)$ whose elements are functions  that map from $M$ to $\mathbb{R}$ and are smooth.